-We are making progress: we have our thought, we have written our purpose statement, gathered our materials, begun honing our materials, written our introduction, maybe even settled on our title.
+We are making progress: we have our thoughts, written our purpose statement, gathered our materials, begun honing our materials, written our introduction, and maybe even settled on our title.
 Now, we put the sermon together.

 The body of the sermon should be made up of three, or sometimes four, or rarely five points that are carefully arranged for the most effective thematic and narrative flow, as well as maximum emotional impact.
-The points are connected with transitional and explanatory comments.
-In order to learn to properly order sermon points, we must look at the sermon as a whole, rather than at its parts.
+The points relate to transitional and explanatory comments.
+To learn to properly order sermon points, we must look at the sermon as a whole, rather than its parts.
 A sermon is made up of a title, a text, a first sentence, an introduction, three (and sometimes more) points, and a closing.
-But each of these must blend with all the others, creating harmony and cohesion that accomplish the purpose of the sermon.
+But each of these must blend with all the others, creating harmony and cohesion that accomplishes the purpose of the sermon.
 Another way of saying this is that they must be arranged so that the sermon flows smoothly from the first reading of the text to the final words of the altar appeal toward one goal: to bring people to a place where they will respond to the prompting of the Holy Spirit.
-Whether that response is to come forward to be baptized in Jesus' name, or to receive the Holy Ghost, or to be healed, or delivered, or blessed; or simply to be closer to God, more willing to obey His word, and thus grow as Christians, the goal of the sermon is the same: to bring them to that point of action.
-This is done both through the head and the heart, but mostly, for preaching as opposed to teaching, the heart.
+Whether that response is to come forward to be baptized in Jesus' name, or to receive the Holy Ghost, or to be healed, or delivered, or blessed, or simply to be closer to God, more willing to obey His word, and thus grow as Christians, the goal of the sermon is the same: to bring them to that point of action.
+This is done through the head and the heart, but mostly for preaching instead of teaching the heart.

 It seems to me that there are three considerations you must keep in mind as you craft the body of the sermon: the flow of the theme, the flow of the narrative, and the flow of emotional impact.
-While each requires different arrangements, and one or the other can be more or less important depending on the sermon, they must be harmonized, fitted together to move the sermon intellectually and emotionally toward its goal.
+While each requires different arrangements, and one or the other can be more or less important depending on the sermon, they must be harmonized and fitted together to move the sermon intellectually and emotionally toward its goal.
 Probably the most flexible, thus the easiest to work with, is narrative flow.
-You might not think so, since the narrative or story of a biblical event happened in a certain order: A happened, then B happened, then C, and finally D. Aren't you pretty well locked into the chronology?
+You might not think so since the narrative or story of a biblical event happened in a certain order: A happened, then B happened, then C, and finally, D. Aren't you well locked into the chronology?
 Don't you have to tell it the way it happened?
-Actually, no, you don't.
-In fact, many times the Bible doesn't either.
+No, you don't.
+Many times, the Bible doesn't either.

 Thematic flow is a bit more rigid.
-It means you have to present your theme in a logical way.
-Sometimes it is not as much of a need, but often, you must demonstrate the foundational part of your theme, then build on it in successive blocks of truth.
+It means you must present your theme in a logical way.
+Sometimes, it is not as much of a need, but often, you must demonstrate the foundational part of your theme and then build on it in successive blocks of truth.
 It is hard to rearrange this order without befuddling your audience.
-As a simple example, you may be preaching on humankind's need of God.
+As a simple example, you may preach on humankind's need for God.
 It might go something like this: